--------------------

 The motor's maximum efficiency also occurs when the Copper Loss equals the Iron Loss.

-Every motor type has an ideal voltage, current and RPM at which the motor's max
+Every motor type has a certain voltage, current and RPM at which the motor's max

 Brushed motors' efficiencies are normally between 30 and 80% depending on the